damayanthiHerath/leaf-disease-classification/README.md

-# Sri Lankan local vegetable plants leaf diseases detection
+# Deep Learning for plant disease classification: In a local context
 > [Visit our page](#)

 ## Table of Contents